Codename: Panzers – Phase One: Sales

 In the German market, CDV expected the game to succeed.
 The company planned an opening shipment of 90,000 units to retailers, and ran an advertising campaign on television with the stated goal of reaching "beyond the usual hardcore-gamer confines".
 The game debuted as the region's top-selling full-price computer game of June 2004, according to Media Control.
 It sold 66,000 units in the German market in just under two weeks, and 70,000 units after 15 days.
 CDV reported that the "start of sales could not have gone better".
 The game remained in first place on Media Control's charts for July, and claimed second place for August.

 In September, the game received a "Gold" certification from the Verband der Unterhaltungssoftware Deutschland (VUD), indicating sales of at least 100,000 units across Germany, Austria and Switzerland.
 Ultimately, it was the German market's tenth-best-selling full-price computer game of 2004.
 By mid-2005, sales of the game in the region had topped 150,000 units.

 CDV had begun to release the game across Europe by September 2004, following the game's early success in the German market.
 Initial sales in Poland and France were strong; it topped the charts in both countries.
 This led MCV GamesMarkt to declare the game an "international hit".

+Controversy

+Codename: Panzers was the center of a controversy in Poland after its release, as marketing materials were misunderstood as supporting the Gleiwitz incident false-flag version of events, which was shortly cleared up by the developers.